Looking for a wonderful sedum for your rock garden?

 I have the Sedum spurium “John Creech” growing in planters and it seems to be doing really well.
 Since the spreading nature of the plant causes it to cascade over the sides of a garden planter, it really gives a nice look to some of my draped hypertufa pots.

 Try this plant if you don’t already have it.
 It is very easy to find at the local garden centers or nurseries since it is a very common plant.
 Or ask a gardener you know.
 They would probably gladly share a cutting for you to take home.
+And a cutting means: lifting up a sheet of it and handing it over.
+It grows like that in some places.

 It grows nicely in gravel!
+Have you seen my garden pathways?

 Hi, I am Kim and thank you so much for visiting my magazine!
 I am a gardener and a hypertufa maker.
 If you came here to learn about hypertufa, I have a lot of information.
 But I also write about flower gardening and using succulents which are great drought-tolerant plants.